linux-kernel-labs-zh/so2-labs/README.md

 # Using VSCode
 Even though we love `vim`, it's not the only editor out there.
 If you want something fancier, you can use VSCode.
-To accomplish this, you'll need to access the directory where the `/linux` tree is mounted on your host system.
+To accomplish this there are two ways, you'll need to access the directory where the `/linux` tree is mounted.

+## Option 1 (Suitable for WSL and Linux)
+Install the `Dev Containers` and `WSL` extensions in VScode, attach to the container, and open the `/linux` directory.

+## Option 2 (Suitable for Linux)
+Open the mountpoint of the volume from the host.
 This information is displayed at the beginning when you execute the `local.sh` script.

 ![VScode](./img/VScode.png)